- 10.11.1 The replication_connection_configuration Table

 Master_Info_Filefield is not preserved.
 It refers to the

-master.infofile used for the slave's master info repository, which has been superseded by crash-safe slave tables.
+master.infofile used for the replica's source metadata repository, which has been superseded by the use of crash-safe tables for the repository.

 Skip_Counterfield is based on event counts, not GTIDs, and is not preserved.